amese1/Blog-Assignment/_posts/2024-12-13-DigitalProject.md

 ---
 layout: post
-title: Devoted and Divided: Women’s selfless devotion to religion
+title: Devoted and Divided Women’s Selfless Devotion to Religion
 ---

 ### Intro to my Blog!